gotchoices/MyCHIPs/client/chark/test/manual/tallies.md

-## Chit Transactions
+## Tallies
-    This test assumes that User-A and User-B have successfully established an open tally with each other.
+    This is a tally creation test between two users who.
+User-A and User-B are unassociated with each other from the start.

-- User-A request chit from User-B. User-B accepts chit.

 | User-A Page   | User-A Action                           | User-A Check                                  | User-B Page           | User-B Action              | User-B Check                                    |
 | ------------- | --------------------------------------- | --------------------------------------------- | --------------------- | -------------------------- | ----------------------------------------------- |